 Life is unpredictable.
 Having an emergency fund in your checking account for unexpected expenses such as medical emergencies or urgent car repairs can save you from financial distress.
 A rule of thumb is to have 3–6 months’ worth of living expenses set aside in your emergency savings.

-Benefits and Risks of Keeping Large Balances in Your Checking Account
+The Risks of Having Too Much in Your Checking Account

 Strategies to Optimize Checking Account Use